Election Inspector

 What exactly does an inspector "inspect" at an election poll?

-Asked by Jean C. over 11 years ago
+Asked by Jean C. about 12 years ago

 An election inspector checks the signatures of voters as they come in to the polling place, checks ID if needed.
 We also call the Board of Elections to check the voters eligibility to vote if there is a question and turn them away if necessary.
 We set up the polling place and take down all the signs at the end of the night.
 We log in all ballot numbers and make sure that all ballots are accounted for, even the mistakes and voided ones.
 We also accepted absentee ballots.